-This one-semester course explores the art of theatre that has powerfully affected and reflected societies from the beginning of recorded history.
-Though the structure and format are primarily oriented toward lecture, you will take part in participatory activities related to the theatrical art.
+This is a one-semester course that explores the art of theatre that has powerfully impacted societies from the beginning of recorded history.
+Though the structure and format are primarily oriented toward lecture, you will be asked to take part in participatory activities related to the theatrical art.
+This course is one of the components of the General Education Program at Point Loma Nazarene University, under the category of Seeking Cultural Perspectives.
+By including this course in a common educational experience for undergraduates, the faculty supports the survey of human endeavors from a historical, cultural, linguistic and philosophical perspective, including developing critical appreciation of human expression-both artistic and literary.